Last update: 10 months ago

 - Sparing the fabric of your carpet from strong chemical cleaners

 Before you become an eco cleaning pro, though, there is one more thing that needs to be considered:

 Difference between cat and dog urine and how it affects the cleaning

-Cat owners will agree that there’s nothing that could compare to cat urine smell.
-The reason for the strong unpleasant stench is a component called uric acid.
-Male cats, for instance, tend to urinate more often than the females.
+Cat owners will agree that there’s nothing that could compare to the cat urine smell.
+The reason for the unpleasant pungent stench is a component called uric acid.
+Male cats, for instance, tend to urinate more often than females.
 Those that aren’t neutered can produce urine with an even stronger ammonia smell.

 Do-it-yourself cleaning products that can come in handy include:

 Being a strong acid itself, vinegar can serve as an effective cat urine remover.
 Using a towel or paper, try to absorb as much of the urine as possible.
 It’s important to do this because it will prevent deeper penetration of the fluid into the carpet.

 Once you’re done, mix together equal parts of vinegar and water, pour the solution into a spray bottle and start spraying.
 Don’t worry about the vinegar smell because it will fade after a good airing.
 Adding liquid soap to the mixture could reduce the strong odour.